-Moving your life and family to a new country is an exciting but daunting time which poses many questions and conundrums, from how to carry out the big move to which neighbourhood to make your home in to “how many of these cuddly toys do we really need to bring with us?!”.
-One of the major decisions that needs making is, of course, which school to send your child to, and within this lies the all-important choice between national and international school.
+Moving your life and family to a new country is an exciting but daunting time which poses many questions and conundrums—from how to carry out the big move, to which neighborhood to make your home in, to “how many of these cuddly toys do we really need to bring with us?!”.
+One of the major decisions that each family needs to make is, of course, which school to send your child to, and within this lies the all-important choice between national and international schools.

-International schools are schools usually found in capital and other major cities which provide an international education for an international community.
-In your search for the right school it is well worth taking a look at local international schools and weighing up the pros and cons compared to national schools in your new city.
-Before you do so, here are four good reasons why choosing an international school for your child might just be the best decision you make this year.
+International schools are schools usually found in capitals and other major cities that provide an education based on an international curriculum for an international community.
+In your search for the right school, it is well worth taking a look at local international schools and weighing up the pros and cons compared to national schools in your new city.
+In order to do so, here are four good reasons why choosing an international school for your child might just be the best decision you make this year.

-So, there you have it; four good reasons to get you thinking about international education.
-If you’re weighing up options and still feeling a little unsure, why not chat to some other expats to gain an insight into their decision-making process and how it worked out for them?
+So, there you have it; four good reasons why international schools are worth a look.
+If you’re weighing up options and still feeling a little unsure, please feel free to contact us to get the help of our educational experts.
+Why not chat with some other expats to gain an insight into their decision-making process and how it worked out for them?
 Then get in touch with the international schools in your new city and organise a few visits to see for yourself.
 And don’t forget to bring the children!